Here’s a detailed step-by-step guide to setting up an IMAP email account in Thunderbird (2025).

 Additional Tips / Troubleshooting

-• If automatic detection fails, try looking up your provider’s IMAP/SMTP settings (on their support site).
+• If automatic detection fails, try looking up your IMAP/SMTP email settings (on our user area).

 • If mails aren’t syncing (or not appearing), check the folder subscriptions (Thunderbird → Right-click on account → Manage Folder Subscriptions).
 Sometimes only Inbox is turned on by default.